onorio21/CV_License_plate_detection_recognition/README.md

 License Plate Detection and Recognition project for Computer Vision course Sapienza

 # Dataset
-The used dataset is available at https://github.com/detectRecog/CCPD
+The used dataset is available at [CCPD dataset](https://github.com/detectRecog/CCPD)